top of page

 I felt sad for my son last September.

 I felt deep grief and guilt for how panicked he had been for so long before we understood about PDA and implemented accommodations.
-I felt sad that the special interest he had carried for a year in school had precipitously dropped off, and that in addition to panic attacks he had zero interest in the peers who had once animated his days.
+I felt sad that the special interest in friends he had held for a year in school had precipitously dropped off, and that in addition to panic attacks he had zero interest in the peers who had once animated his days.
 I felt sad for his neurodivergent-affirming teacher, who had burnt out midyear and left abruptly just as my child was burning out himself.

 And I felt deep grief and loss for myself.

-I was one of the rare PDA Autistics who had always loved school.
-From 1st grade through college and 6 years of rabbinical school, schools had been my special interest - a safe place where I found belonging, identity, learning, mastery, and delight.
-I had loved being part of my son’s public school community.
+So, I had loved being part of my son’s public-school community.
 I signed up to be the parent liaison with his teacher.
 I made friends with other parents.
 I knew all the names of the kids in his class, and the sensory needs of several of them.
-I got my rabbi educator hat on and did a whole lesson on Hannukah, reading a story, singing with guitar, and giving our dreidles and chocolate coins to kids who had barely heard the word Jewish before.
+I got my rabbi-educator hat on and did a whole lesson on Hannukah, reading a story, singing with guitar, and giving our dreidels and chocolate coins to kids who had barely heard the word Jewish before.
 My son’s school had been a mini special interest for me.

 But school had failed catastrophically to meet my son’s need for safety as a PDAer, and last September we were six months into burnout recovery.